alen-smajic/Stable-Diffusion-Latent-Space-Explorer/README.md

 #### Latent Noise Configuration

-:seedling: ```rand_seed```: 0, ```height```: 768, ```width```: 1200, ```images per prompt```: 4
+:seedling: ```rand_seed```: 0, ```height```: 768, ```width```: 1200, ```images per prompt```: 1

 https://user-images.githubusercontent.com/63591221/228901991-aa6ccd79-c82b-4956-8b5e-ca1234a667ac.mp4

+:information_source: The visualization above depicts the random walk from an initial point in 3 random directions for 50 steps.
+Each time one such direction has been explored for 50 steps, the visualization walks all the way back to the initial image to explore a new direction.

 :information_source: The results of this experiment are not in this repository due to their size.

 ### 4. Interpolation
 In this tutorial we will use the [```interpolation.yaml```](https://github.com/alen-smajic/Stable-Diffusion-Latent-Space-Explorer/blob/main/configs/experiments/txt2img/interpolation.yaml) configuration file for ```txt2img```.
 We will create a visualization by interpolating text embeddings and latent noise tensors, which are loaded from a pre-defined list.
 The list contains 8 prompts and 8 latent noise entries.

-Besides listing raw text prompts and random seeds, one can directly reference an embeddings file from a previous expeeriment.
-When doing so for latent noise tensors, it is important to take care that the image resolution matches for all items of the inter_noises parameter (random seed entries will use the heigh and width parameters, which are defined below).
+:information_source: Besides listing raw text prompts and random seeds, one can directly reference an embeddings file from a previous experiment.
+When doing so for latent noise tensors, it is important to take care that the image resolution matches for all items of the ```inter_noises``` parameter (random seed entries will use the heigth and width parameters, which are defined at the bottom of the config file).

 As the second entry of the ```inter_prompts``` and ```inter_noises``` lists, we will link to the embeddings of the initial image from the previous tutorial depicting a painting of a pirate ship.
 Since the loaded latent noise embeddings are configured for 700x1200 image resolution, we will have to set this as the base resolution for the experiment.